chhaya-soni-analytics/-Netflix-Data-Analysis-using-Power-BI/README.md

-# 📊 Netflix Data Analysis Dashboard (Power BI)
+# 📊 Netflix Data Analysis Dashboard

 ## 📌 Overview

-This project presents an interactive Power BI dashboard analyzing Netflix movies and TV shows.
+This project presents an interactive Tableau dashboard analyzing Netflix movies and TV shows.
 It provides insights into content distribution, ratings, genres, and trends over time.

 ---